Hurricane Nora (2021): Meteorological history

 Hurricane Nora originated from a tropical wave that emerged off Africa on August 13.
 It quickly moved westward over next few days, and at 15:00 UTC of August 19 as it moved into the Caribbean Sea, the National Hurricane Center (NHC) first indicated the possible development of an area of low pressure to the south of the coast of Mexico, giving it a 20% chance of forming in the next five days.
 The NHC further raised the system's probability of intensification occurrence to "medium" and then to "high" on the next day, and by August 24, a broad area of low pressure formed over warm sea surface temperatures.
 Scatterometer data on August 25 reported that a well-defined but small area of circulation inside the low-pressure area and was producing near tropical storm-force winds, with the NHC designating the disturbance as a tropical depression at 12:00 UTC of August 25.
 6 hours later at 18:00 UTC, scatterometer data prompted the system's upgrade to a tropical storm, gaining the name Nora.
 Nora continued westward over a favorable environment for development.
 It became disorganized that night, with its convection being displaced to the northwest due to wind shear, as evidenced by satellite and microwave imageries.

 Nora began to turn slightly northwest by the next day, with a decline in wind shear allowing the storm to strengthen and develop convection on August 27.
 Nora then began to turn north-northwestward, with it forming an eye on August 28.
 Its developing inner core became wrapped by deep convection with cold cloud tops, and by 12:00 UTC, Nora was upgraded to a Category 1 hurricane.
 At 15:00 UTC, microwave imagery showed that it had a closed eyewall.

-Preparations
+Preparations, impact and aftermath

 On August 30, the National Hurricane Center issued a hurricane warning from San Blas, Nayarit to Altata, Sinaloa.
 Hurricane watches and tropical storm warnings were issued in Altata to Topolobampo.
 Tropical storm watches were put in place from Cabo San Lucas and La Paz, Baja California Sur.
 The Servicio Meteorológico Nacional called for extreme precaution in the states of Colima, Michoacán, Guerrero, Oaxaca, and Jalisco.
 It was recommended for locals to get away from beaches and other low-lying areas that could be affected by high waves, avoid parking in wave-prone areas, and to go to safe areas defined by authorities.
 People who lived in areas threatened by Nora's flooding were monitored to give them the resources needed in the aftermath if they were affected.